rinvex/countries/README.md

 // Find a country by it's ISO 3166-1 alpha-2
 $egypt = (new Country)->find('EG');

-// Find a country by one of it's attributes
+// Find a country by one of its attributes
 $usa = (new Country)->findBy('capital', 'Washington D.C.');

 // Find all countries